meldeleon/elixir_notes/elixir_doc_notes.md

   `[head | tail] = list`

 ### Tuples
-  - tuples are lioke lists but stored contiguously in memory.
+  - tuples are like lists but stored contiguously in memory.
 This makes accessing their length fast, but modificiation is very expensive; the new tuple must be copied entirely to memory.
 The are instantiated with `{}`
   - `{"neck", "back", "p*ssy", "crack"}`
   - Tuples can be used as a mechanism to return addl info from functions.